ArgonDesign/alogic/doc/ports.md

 ```

 The `.read()` method can be used in sequential code, and returns the value of
 the payload signals.
+On a single clock cycle, a port could be read multiple
+times and will keep returning the same value.

-For ports with flow control, the `.read()` method has the side effect of
+For ports with flow control:

+- If the `valid` signal is low, the `.read()` method has the side effect of
-stalling the entity when the _valid_ signal is low, and with `sync ready` ports,
-raising the _read_ signal when required.
-This means that `.read()` methods on
+stalling the entity.
+This means that `.read()` methods on ports with flow
-ports with flow control are blocking in the sense that they will stall the
+control are blocking in the sense that they will stall the entity until a
-entity until a transaction is available.
+transaction is available.

+- If the port is `sync ready`, the `.read()` method will raise the `ready`
+signal to high, thus allowing the data to be consumed.

 ### Output port access